 When it comes to dental bridges there are quite a few different types from which you can choose depending on the condition of your gum and teeth and the location of your missing tooth (or teeth).

-- Traditional Bridges: A traditional bridge is typically used in situations where healthy natural teeth is available on either side of the missing tooth.
+- Traditional Dental Bridges: Traditional dental bridges are typically used in situations where healthy natural teeth is available on either side of the missing tooth.
 Before the bridge is fixed, the teeth on both sides (abutment teeth) will be prepared by way of filing.

-A dental bridge is a straightforward process if you have a healthy abutment of teeth on each side of the missing tooth.
+Dental bridges are straightforward processes if you have a healthy abutment of teeth on each side of the missing tooth.
 Your dentist will first file down the two healthy teeth in preparation for the bridge – to allow for the placement of a crown over them.
 If you do not have healthy enough teeth or do not have enough teeth to serve as support for a bridge, the dentist surgically places implants with roots into your jawbone for that purpose.

 Your dentist then takes impressions (molds) of your teeth from which the crowns for the abutment teeth and the bridge will be modeled.
-In the meantime, a temporary bridge is placed in your mouth to keep the exposed teeth and gums protected.
+In the meantime, temporary dental bridges are placed in your mouth to keep the exposed teeth and gums protected.

-The dentist removes this temporary bridge on your next visit, replacing it with the custom-made bridge.
-The bridge will be placed, tested for fitness, and adjusted as necessary.
+The dentist removes this temporary dental bridges on your next visit, replacing it with the custom-made dental bridges.
+The dental bridges will be placed, tested for fitness, and adjusted as necessary.
 Your dentist will have to determine how best to place this teeth (and if cement will be needed) to ensure they do not come under undue pressure.

 After The Dental Bridge Is In Place